barumau/panlingue/eng/104_namloge.md

 ### Uninflected

 A noun is a word that names a thing.
-Like all words in Pandunia, nouns are invariant.
+Like all words in Panlingue, nouns are invariant.
 So the same form is used in singular and plural, in definite and indefinite, etc.

 **seke**